When to Use a Spider Chart

-The spider chart, also called radar chart, web chart, polar chart, and star plots, is named by its special appearance.
-It is a chart that uses two dimensional graph to display multi-dimensional data structure.
-However, it has an extreme limit which more than 2 but no more than 6 items can be judged, otherwise you cannot see the data clearly.
+The spider chart, also called the radar chart, web chart, polar chart, and star plots, is named by its unique appearance.
+It is a chart that uses a two-dimensional graph to display a multi-dimensional data structure.
+However, it has an extreme limit, which more than two, but no more than six items can be compared.
+Otherwise, you cannot see the data.
 Thus, we should explore when the proper occasions of using this chart are.

-Try an easy and effective Chart and Graph tool.
-Download it for free.
+Try an easy and effective Chart and Graph tool for free.

-We can observe from below situations, several items should be analyzed by different metrics, a spider chart performs perfect in visualizing those data.
-Would like to draw spider chart like those examples?
+We can observe from the below situations, several items should be analyzed by different metrics, a spider chart performs perfectly in visualizing those data.
+Would you like to draw a spider chart like those examples?
 Please do not hesitate to have a try of Edraw, you can draw all types of spider charts handily.